mrtrandinhvn/puppeteer-play-ground/README.md

 # puppeteer-play-ground
-This repository contains some scripts that I use to automatically download audio files from a website.
+This repository contains some scripts that I use to automatically download dozens of audio file from a website.